 Lost wages.
 Pedestrians injured in collisions with vehicles often miss time at work while they recover.
 As a result, they may recover the wages lost during their convalescence as damages.

 Pain and suffering.
 The pain and suffering a pedestrian accident victim endures can be difficult to quantify.
-An experienced pedestrian accident attorney often works with experts to estimate a value to these damages.
+A skilled Orange County pedestrian accident attorney often works with experts to estimate the value of these damages.

 Loss of companionship and support.
-When a pedestrian dies as a result of the injuries sustained in an accident, or suffers injuries so severe that they lead to a loss of major life functions, the victim’s spouse or family members may seek damages for a loss of companionship and support.
-Many think of loss of companionship as the same as loss of intimate relationship, but it can also include loss of a partner who is able to carry on conversation, and help with tasks around the house.
+When a pedestrian dies as a result of the injuries sustained in an accident or suffers injuries so severe that they lead to a loss of major life functions, the victim’s spouse or family members may seek damages for a loss of companionship and support.
+Many think of the loss of companionship as the same as the loss of an intimate relationship, but it can also include the loss of a partner who is able to carry on the conversation and help with tasks around the house.
 Loss of support tends to refer to the loss of the victim’s income to support a spouse or family member.

 Trying to prove the pedestrian was at fault.
 Under California law, the amount a person can recover in damages must be reduced by the percentage of that person’s fault for their own injuries.
 As a result, parties legally responsible for a pedestrian’s injuries will try to pin as much of the blame as possible on the victim, claiming, for example, she was intoxicated, distracted, or walking outside of a crosswalk.

 Pointing the finger at each other.
 Even when there’s no chance of pinning blame on the victim, if there is more than one party potentially responsible for paying the victim’s damages, each party may try to pin blame on the other, hoping to minimize their own exposure.